SunnyBe/VeView/README.md

 ## 📦 Third-Party Dependencies

 For a full list of third-party libraries used in this SDK, please see the [DEPENDENCIES.md](veview-sdk/DEPENDENCIES.md) file.

+## 📄 License

+This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.